 Foster higher education institutions’ capacity to develop and implement structured and systematic approaches to enhance learning and teaching.

-The project is carrying out a Leadership Development Programme to address processes and conditions at higher education institutions to implement learning and teaching strategies.
-A total of 40-60 higher education institutions benefit from this Leadership Development Programme, while supporting each other through a peer-learning and problem-solving approach.
-The Leadership Development Programme addresses the key challenges and priorities in learning and teaching that institutions face, such as student-centred learning, digitalisation, teachers’ professional development, institutional organisation and quality management, and seek ways to build them into an overarching institutional framework and with a focus on leadership in teaching.
+The project carried out a Leadership Development Programme to address processes and conditions at higher education institutions to implement learning and teaching strategies.
+A total of 54 higher education institutions benefited from this Leadership Development Programme, while supporting each other through a peer-learning and problem-solving approach.
+The Leadership Development Programme addressed the key challenges and priorities in learning and teaching that institutions face, such as student-centred learning, digitalisation, teachers’ professional development, institutional organisation, and sought ways to build them into an overarching institutional framework and with a focus on leadership in teaching.

 Explore how learning and teaching can be best supported by national and European policies

-The project explores how different stakeholder groups in learning and teaching can support institutional developments, facilitate interinstitutional exchange and collaboration, and contribute to national and European policy development.
-A series of policy dialogue workshops and meetings are organised – fed with findings from a study on national initiatives in learning and teaching across the EHEA, and lessons learnt from the Leadership Development Programme.
+The project explored how different stakeholder groups in learning and teaching can support institutional developments, facilitate interinstitutional exchange and collaboration, and contribute to national and European policy development.
+A series of policy dialogue workshops and meetings were organised – fed with findings from a study on national initiatives in learning and teaching across the EHEA, and lessons learnt from the Leadership Development Programme.

 Provide a set of recommendations for supporting learning and teaching development through inter-institutional cooperation, at regional, national and European levels

-Building upon the results from the participating higher education institutions under the Leadership Development Programme and from the policy dialogues, LOTUS will propose recommendations on how cooperation between institutions and leadership in teaching can contribute to enhancing learning and teaching, and how this can be supported by national and European stakeholders (authorities, organisations).
+Building upon the results from the participating higher education institutions under the Leadership Development Programme and from the policy dialogues, LOTUS proposed recommendations on key challenges in learning and teaching at European higher education institutions, and leadership approaches to them.

 Preparation of the Leadership Development Programme